Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Discussion

 Critically, positioning disclosure as a design problem also clarifies its relationship to data quality.
 As task designers in our study noted, disclosure is often weighed against concerns about sample bias or worker priming.
-But well-designed, timely communication of risk may actually improve data quality by reducing attrition, supporting more accurate worker understanding, and encouraging stable task engagement.
+But well-designed, timely communication of risk may actually improve data quality by reducing attrition and adverse selection from opaque rejections~\cite{mcinnis2016taking}, supporting more accurate worker understanding, and encouraging stable task engagement.
 Just as ambiguity in task instructions can introduce noise, ambiguity around emotional risk can contribute to dropout or distorted responses~\cite{bharucha2023content}.
 Designing risk disclosure directly into task workflows can thus benefit both ethical outcomes and dataset integrity.
-Designing risk disclosure directly into task workflows can thus benefit both ethical outcomes and dataset integrity.

-Our findings show that even when platforms offer structured tools for risk disclosure, task designers are often unaware of these features, uncertain how to use them, or unconvinced of their utility.
-While these tools such as those provided by Prolific to assist task designers in navigating risk disclosure represent a promising start, the gap between feature availability and designer uptake points to a deeper design need: disclosure practices must be integrated more thoughtfully into task workflows in ways that are visible, actionable, and aligned with the practical realities of crowdwork.
-Ultimately, treating disclosure as a design challenge invites new possibilities for workflow innovation, prototyping, and ethical reflection, not as a one-time obligation, but as a situated, ongoing process embedded in the work of building responsible AI systems.